tickelton/impost0r/README.md

 (which in turn was inspired by [gitfiti](https://github.com/gelstudios/gitfiti)) and addresses the following shortcomings and features that were often requested for its successor:
-* Operating system independence: work on Linux and Windows
+* Operating system independence: work on Linux and Windows.
-* more 'human looking' contributions than ghdecoy's random data
+* More 'human looking' contributions than ghdecoy's random data.
-* no dependence on an existing git installation or other external tools
+* No dependence on an existing git installation or other external tools.

 Demo
 ------------